aaronpk/oauth-fedcm-profile/README.md

 ### Scope

-Ideally the client should be able to request OAuth scopes in the FedCM request.
-Assuming [issue 556](https://github.com/fedidcg/FedCM/issues/556) is resolved, that would be able to be done in the initial request:
+The client can request OAuth scopes in the FedCM request using the `params` object:

 ```javascript
 let {token} = await navigator.credentials.get({